Exploring and navigating the landscape of the imagination

 Landscape: mind variations commissioned by the National House of Opera & Ballet of Slovenia.
-As an Imagination Consultant she has given speeches and seminars at HEC Paris, Air Liquide, Sciences Po Paris, the American Chamber of Commerce, among others.
+As an Imagination Activator she has given speeches and seminars at HEC Paris, Air Liquide, Sciences Po Paris, the American Chamber of Commerce, among others.

 With an Innovation Consultant, she has co-created a business technique Iridescence that uses the framework of the seven colored spaces of her cartography